 The management team establish and use existing mechanisms for understanding the risk of radicalisation and ensure staff understand the risk and build capabilities to deal with it.
-Staff undergo training at the beginning of their employment and have an annual refresher as part of our CPD programme.
+Staff undergo training at the beginning of their employment and complete annual CPD.
 We communicate and promote the importance of the Duty and ensure staff implement the Duty effectively at regular team meetings and 1-2-1 meetings with employees.
-This enables employees to identify and reject extreme narratives and support learners to do the same.
-The Prevent Duty, including radicalisation and resilience against extreme narratives is embedded in our curriculum.
-We use case studies as an interactive teaching method.